Tech Terms | Abbreviations A–Z

-CCITT, Clean URLs, Client, Compiler, Computer, Content Management System (CMS)
+CCITT, Clean URL, Client, Client-Side-Scanning, Compiler, Computer, CMS

 (french abbr.): Comit´e Consultatif International T´el´egraphique et T´el´ephonique.
 Founded international organisation in 1932 to elect worldwide standards for data- and telecommunication.
 Gives references and defines standards for telecommunication.
 The CCITT is made up of national authorities, companies and national as well as international scientific organisations.